crsuzh/BORS/_episodes/04-ToolsForCollaboration.md

-# 1. Use case: Open Science at CERN
+# 1. Use case: open science at CERN

 The world wide web was invented at CERN and its leadership was visionary in making sure that the technology would be licensed under an open-source framework "with the explicit goal of preventing private companies from turning it into proprietary software"